ElementsProject/elementsproject.github.io/elements-code-tutorial/advanced-examples.md

 * Proving that you issued an asset using 'Contract Hash'.

-Save the code below in a file named **advancedexamples.sh** and place it in your home directory.
+Save the code below in a file named **advancedexamplesraw.sh** and place it in your home directory.

-To run this code just open a terminal in your $HOME directory and run:
+To run the code, open a terminal in your $HOME directory and run:

 ~~~~
-bash advancedexamples.sh
+bash advancedexamplesraw.sh
 ~~~~

 You can run each of the examples individualy by passing in the following command line arguments: